Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 ## Executive Summary

-The RFC aims to solicit feedback on a standardized format for microseismic data exchange.
-While the format is optimized for in-mine monitoring systems, it is applicable to all microseismic data reliant on local coordinate systems.
+This Request for Comments (RFC) introduces a proposed standardized format for microseismic data exchange.
+Optimized primarily for in-mine monitoring systems, this format is universally suitable for any microseismic data dependent on local coordinate systems.

-This initiative's purpose is to reduce friction in sharing μseismic data across multiple platforms and vendors.
-The data conversion is seldom lossless, leading to a difficult and involved reconciliation process, inconsistent.
-Cross-referencing the event data, system information, sensor's response with the waveform data can be a daunting task.
+The goal is simple: to ease the exchange of microseismic data across different platforms and vendors.
+Currently, data conversions often result in a lossy transformation, leading to reconciliation challenges and inconsistencies.
+Cross-referencing various data components, such as event data, system information, sensor response, and waveform data, is often dauntin.

 The proposed schema covers four categories of data: waveforms, catalogs, system information, and grids.
 Existing data formats widely recognized in seismology are employed for each type, with only minor additions that do not alter the portability or compatibility: